AlirezaAzadbakht/Machine-Vision/Recurrent-neural-network/README.md

    In Language Modelling, input is usually a sequence of words from the data and output will be a sequence of predicted word by the model.

    **Speech Recognition:**

    A set of inputs containing phoneme(acoustic signals) from an audio is used as an input.
    This network will compute the phonemes and produce a phonetic segments with the likelihood of output.

+   **Machine Translation:**

+   In Machine Translation, the input is will be the source language(e.g. Hindi) and the output will be in the target language(e.g. English).
+   The main difference between Machine Translation and Language modelling is that the output starts only after the complete input has been fed into the network.